mat-docs/ATLAS.Site/docs/key-functionality/process/secu4/bridge-service.md

 ## UNIX Timestamps

-Timestamps from McLaren Applied ECUs are relative to midnight local time.
+Timestamps from Motion Applied ECUs are relative to midnight local time.
 To convert the timestamps to UNIX epoch time in UTC, the date and the local timezone offset on the machine hosting the bridge service is used.

 !!! warning